jscoach/client/README.md

 #### Search with Algolia

 Duplicate the existing `.env` file in the root directory of this subproject and name it `.env.local`.
-This file is already on the `.gitignore` file so you don't accidently commit it to your repository.
+This file is already on the `.gitignore` file so you don't accidentally commit it to your repository.
 Visit the algolia website and fill the following environment variables:

 ```bash